ivy-llc/ivy/docs/partial_source/deep_dive/12_array_api_tests.rst

 You will need to make sure the Array API tests are passing for each backend framework if/when making any changes to Ivy functions which are part of the standard.

+**Round Up**

+This should have hopefully given you a good understanding of how the Array API test suite is used for testing Ivy.

+If you're ever unsure of how best to proceed, please check out the discussions on the `repo <https://github.com/unifyai/ivy>`_ for FAQs, and reach out on `discord <https://discord.gg/ZVQdvbzNQJ>`_ if you have any questions!